 Reading and writing complement each other

 Developing writing skills is as important as improving a child’s reading skills.
-Writing is sometimes called a complementary skill to reading, and vice versa.
-We found that Dear Son’s reading skills improved dramatically when we introduced him to writing a journal.
+Writing is sometimes called a complementary skill to the reading skill and vice versa.
+We found that Dear Son’s reading skills improved a lot when we introduced him to writing a journal.

 Take it easy and do not laugh at mistakes

-Dear Son’s handwriting is horrible (or may be great for a five year old) but we do not push for a beautiful handwriting.
-You might already know that kindergarten classes do a lot of practice in classroom on handwriting (I mean they do a lot of practice on how the letters should be written appropriately).
+Dear Son’s handwriting is horrible (or may be great for a five-year-old) but we do not push for beautiful handwriting.
+You might already know that kindergarten classes do a lot of practice in the classroom on handwriting (I mean they do a lot of training on how the letters should be written appropriately).
 Therefore, we do not feel the urgency of efforts to improve handwriting at home.